javadebadi/Data-Structures-Algorithms/README.md

 Python `list`s are essentially dynamic arrays by these definitions.
 Python `string`s are arrays too.

+### Maps and Hashing

+#### Set
+Set is a data structure which is similar to list, but :
+- set does not have intrinsic order unlike list
+- No value is repeated in set

+#### Map
+Map is a set based data structure.
+Each element in map is pairwise element of <key, value>.
+The keys in Map data structure has a set data structure.

+Python dictionary `dict` is a built-in map data structure.

+#### Hash function
+Hash function is maps a **value** to **hash value**.
+Hash functions are these really incredible `magic` functions which can map data of any size to a fixed size data.
+This fixed sized data is often called hash code or hash digest.
+Hash Maps
+Constant time lookups

 ## Basic Algorithms

 ## Advanced Algorithms